Statistical Algorithms and a Lower Bound for Detecting Planted Clique: Definitions and Overview

-We also give a bound for unbiased statistical algorithms. \begin{theorem} For any constant $\delta > 0$ and any $k\leq n^{1/2 - \delta}$, any unbiased statistical algorithm that succeeds with probability at least $2/3$ requires $\tilde{\Omega}(n^2/k^2)$ queries to solve the distributional planted bipartite $k$-clique problem. \end{theorem} Each query of an unbiased statistical algorithm requires a new sample from $D$.
-Therefore this bound implies that any algorithm that does not reuse samples will require $\tilde{\Omega}(n^2/k^2)$ samples.
-To place this bound in context, we note that it is easy to detect whether a clique of size $k$ has been planted using $\tilde{O}(n^2/k^2)$ samples (as before, to detect if a coordinate $i$ is in the clique we can compute the average of $x_i$ on $\tilde{O}(n^2/k^2)$ samples).
-Of course, finding all vertices in the clique would require reusing samples (which statistical algorithms cannot do).
+We now turn to stating our bounds for \sampleoracle algorithms. \begin{theorem} For any constant $\delta > 0$ and any $k\leq n^{1/2 - \delta}$, any \sampleoracle algorithm that with probability at least $2/3$ can distinguish between the uniform distribution and any planted $k$-biclique distribution requires $\Omega(n^2/k^2)$ queries to $\SAMPLE$. \end{theorem}

+Each query of a \sampleoracle algorithm uses a new sample from $D$.
+Therefore this bound implies that any algorithm that does not reuse samples will require $\Omega(n^2/k^2)$ samples.
+To place this bound in context, we note that it is easy to detect whether a biclique of size $k$ has been planted using $\tilde{O}(n^2/k^2)$ samples (as before, to detect if a coordinate $i$ is in the planted set we can compute the average of $x_i$ on $\tilde{O}(n^2/k^2)$ samples).
+Of course, finding all coordinates in the set would require reusing samples (which \sampleoracle algorithms cannot do).
 Note that $n^2/k^2 \leq n$ if and only if $k \geq \sqrt{n}$.

-These bounds match the state of the art for the average-case planted bipartite $k$-clique and planted $k$-clique problems.
-One reason why we consider this natural is that some of the algorithms that solve the problem for $k =\Omega(\sqrt{n})$ are obviously statistical.
-For example, the key procedure of the algorithm of Feige and Ron \cite{FeigeRon:10} removes a vertex that has the lowest degree (in the current graph) and repeats until the remaining graph is a clique.
-The degree is the number of ones in a column (or row) of the adjacency matrix and can be viewed of as an estimate of the expectation of $1$ appearing in the corresponding coordinate of a random sample.
-Even the more involved algorithms for the problem, like finding the eigenvector with the largest eigenvalue or solving an SDP, have statistical analogues.